niall-san/twemoji-rs-compile-fix/README.md

 # twemoji-rs
-Small Rust crate to provide the twemoji icon .png corresponding to a string
+Small Rust crate to provide the twemoji icon .png corresponding to a string.
+Fixed (bodged) to allow assets to be included at compile time.

 ```rust
 use twemoji_rs::get_twemoji;